evansuva/cvillemathcircle/content/main.md

 So, to represent the Earth we need something roughly 1/109 the radius of the sun.
-For the big purple ball, which has radius about 10 inches, we needed something with radius 0.01 inches - a small marble was the closest readily available, but with its blue and green swirly color made an excellent earth.
+For the big purple ball, which has radius about 10 inches, we needed something with radius 0.1 inches &mdash; a small marble was the closest readily available, but with its blue and green swirly color made an excellent earth.
 The moon, 1/3 the radius of the earth, was a small piece of fuzz.

 Scaling the size of the Sun down to the big purple ball, means the distance to the earth (normally 93 million miles) would scale down as